-BEIS will appoint a monitoring officer8 to support the delivery of the demonstration and approve materials for publication.
-Projects will need to include sufficient time for the approval process to enable delivery of a final report by 1 February 2025.
+BEIS will appoint a monitoring officer8 to support the delivery of the demonstration project and approve materials for publication.
+Projects will need to include sufficient time for the document approval process to enable delivery of a final project report by 1 February 2025; this process can take up to a month and should be included in the project plan.
 Where certain information is not publishable for commercial reasons, this should be discussed with BEIS at the earliest opportunity once the contract has been awarded.